 PhD in Iberian and Latin American Studies

-A native of New York, Katrina Corazon Barrientos is a first-year PhD student in Spanish Literature at the University of Notre Dame and is currently a Kellogg Institute Doctoral Student Affiliate.
-Katrina earned her BA in Spanish Literature with a minor in Latin American & Caribbean Studies, summa cum laude, from the State University of New York at Albany in New York in 2016.
-She went on to obtain an MA in Spanish Literature with a minor in Spanish Cultural Studies at the same university in 2016.
+A native of New York, Katrina Corazon Barrientos is pursuing her PhD in Spanish Literature at the University of Notre Dame and is currently a Kellogg Institute Doctoral Student Affiliate.
+Katrina earned her BA in Spanish Literature with a minor in Latin American & Caribbean Studies, summa cum laude, from the University at Albany in New York in 2016.
+She went on to obtain an MA in Spanish Literature with a minor in Spanish Cultural Studies at the same university in 2017.

 When she is not busy with her academic pursuits, Katrina enjoys writing her own poetry and novels about characters of color as they navigate life in America and sometimes lose each other, but find themselves.
 She also draws an ever-growing collection of fine pencil portraits of human rights leaders she admires, such as Franz Fanon, La Machi Francisca Linconao and Rigoberta Menchú.
 Moreover, Katrina is a music enthusiast who plays the piano, sings operatic pop and occasionally composes original pieces.

 Barrientos, K.C.
 “Aesthetics of Entrapment: Cinematographic Representations of Mayan Circular Cosmologies in Jayro Bustamante’s Ixcanul (2015).”
 Under review.

 Barrientos, K.C.
 “Technicity as Violence and Mistranslation of the American Dream in La carreta (1951) by René Marqués.”
 Under review.

 Barrientos, K.C. “‘Strand-ed’: Interrogating the Shame of the Afro-Latina Female Body in Elizabeth Acevedo’s ‘Afro-Latina’ and ‘Hair.’”
 Label Me Latina/o 10.2 (2020): 1-11.
 Web.